Symbol Grounding Association in Multimodal Sequences with Missing Elements: Experimental Design

 \subsection{Input Features and LSTM setup}

 We did not apply any pre-processing step for the visual component.
 In contrast, the audio component was converted to Mel-Frequency Cepstral Coefficient (MFCC) using HTK toolkit\footnote{http://htk.eng.cam.ac.uk}.
 The audio representation is a vector of 123 components: a Fourier filter-bank with 40 coefficients (plus energy), including the first and second derivatives.
-Afterwards, all audio and visual components were normalized to have zero mean and standard deviation one.
+All audio and visual components were normalized to have zero mean and standard deviation one.

-In addition, the proposed extension was compared against the original model in \cite{RaueCoCo2015}.
-Also, we compared the extension against LSTM with CTC layer and a pre-defined coding scheme.
-The parameters of the visual LSTM were: 40 memory cells, learning rate 1e-4, and momentum 0.9.
+Also, the proposed extension was compared against the original model in \cite{RaueCoCo2015}.
+Also, we compared the extension against LSTM with CTC layer and a predefined coding scheme.
+The parameters of the visual LSTM were: 40 memory cells, learning rate 0.0001, and momentum 0.9.
 On the other hand, the audio LSTM had 100 memory cells, and the learning rate and momentum are the same as in the visual LSTM.
-In addition, the learning rate in the statistical constraint was set to 0.001.
+Furthermore, the learning rate in the statistical constraint was set to 0.001.
+The parameters are selected based on the best performance of LSTM that is trained independently on each modality.